Brief history of Pskov fortress and city

 First stone fortifications in Krom were erected in 1309.
 In 1323 new fortifications were tested during 18-day German's siege.
 In 1380 the wooden city walls were replaced by stone wall with 9 towers (or kostrys).

 In 1384 Novgorod's protectorate over Pskov was abolished and Pskov became a free city.
 The period of 14-15th was revival of Republic of Pskov.
-The town had three fortified belts of walls with total length 9 kms and strong Citadel.
+The town had three fortified belts of walls with total length 9 km and strong Citadel.
 Pskov was one of the biggest city of Russia and Europe.
 The "Veche" (nation-wide people's assembly) made all important decisions about Pskov's rules, life, taxes and dues, human rights, war and peace.
-For example, in 1462 an impeachment was made to Pskov's ruler knight Vladimir Andreevitch. "...At the veche he was poked down from the dais by Pskov's peoples", as it was said in the old chronicle.
+For example, in 1462 an impeachment was made to Pskov's ruler, knight Vladimir Andreevitch. "...At the veche he was poked down from the dais by Pskov's peoples", as it was said in the old chronicle.
 Russia has an old democratic tradition, as you can conclude.

 Krom (Citadel) and Dovmontov town were completely reconstructed during the Republic.
 All remaining wooden fortifications were replaced by stone ones and redesigned for using of firearms.
-Pskov withstood twenty-six major sieges during it's long history.
+Pskov withstood twenty-six major sieges during its long history.

-In 1510 Pskov lost it's independence and freedom and became the part of Moscow state.
-More than 300 Pskov's powerful families were deported to the central areas of Russia and Moskovite's newcomers took their places.
-The symbol of Pskov's freedom - big veche's bell was removed from it's place at the wall of Dowmontov town and executed - it's clapper has been torn at the veche's square.
+In 1510 Pskov lost its independence and freedom and became the part of Moscow state.
+More than 300 Pskovs powerful families were deported to the central areas of Russia and Moskovite's newcomers took their places.
+The symbol of Pskov's freedom - big veche's bell was removed from its place at the wall of Dowmontov town and executed - its clapper has been torn at the veche's square.
 Such was Pskov's payment for the safety...

 Many ancient temples of Dovmontov town were demolished during the Northern War with Swedes.
 It was made because of construction of the new bastions.
-After the Northern War Pskov lost it significance as a fortress and became an ordinary provincial city of Russian Empire.
+After the Northern War, Pskov lost it significance as a fortress and became an ordinary provincial city of the Russian Empire.
 Rising of Saint-Petersburg undermined the town's economics.
 There were only 5000 inhabitants in the beginning of 19th century.
 "Peaceful and forgotten country..." - Alexander Pushkin has written about Pskov.

 March 2, 1917 the abdication of the last Russian Czar Nikolai II took place in the emperor's car at the Pskov railway station.

 February 24, 1918 Germans took the Pskov without fighting and hold it near to 9 months.
-They have gone in November, 1918.
+They have gone in November 1918.

 Restoration and conservation works began just after the WWII.
 Extensive Krom's restoration begun in 1960-th and lasted till nowadays.